 Research has indicated that the C677T MTHFR allele is associated with obesity.
-One study found that those with the homozygote mutation (677TT) had lower lean body mass.
-Healthy postmenopausal women who have the 667TT allele also have higher androgen hormone levels, body mass index (BMI), and waist to hip ratios (WHR).
-It was hypothesized that the reduced L-methylfolate caused impaired homocysteine breakdown, endothelial dysfunction and insulin resistance.
-Furthermore, this MTHFR polymorphism is associated with 'normal weight obesity' in women.
-These subjects have high fat mass (30%) whilst having a normal BMI.
-Interestingly, reports in the media suggest that supplementation with L-methylfolate, in individuals with this genetic polymorphism, can lead to substantial weight loss.
+A study found that those with the homozygote mutation (677TT) had lower lean body mass.
+Healthy postmenopausal women who have the 667TT allele also have higher androgen hormone levels, body mass index (BMI), and waist to hip ratios.
+It was hypothesised that the reduced methylfolate caused impaired homocysteine breakdown, endothelial dysfunction and insulin resistance.